 Starting Behind the Scenes

 Wan Lin was first signed by the former Elite Models Singapore at the age of 19 while awaiting entry to medical school.
-Represented by top agencies Mannequin and AVE during her modelling career of over 5 years, she was featured in numerous beauty editorials/advertorials including Her World, CITA BELLA, Shape, Cleo, URBAN, Style Weddings, as well as in print/commercial advertisements for Maybelline, Kose, Fresh Kon, Tiger Beer, CapitaLand Malls, Citibank, Singtel, amongst others.
+Represented by top agency AVE during her modelling career of over 5 years, she was featured in numerous beauty editorials/advertorials including Her World, CITA BELLA, Shape, Cleo, URBAN, Style Weddings, as well as in print/commercial advertisements for Maybelline, Kose, Fresh Kon, Tiger Beer, CapitaLand Malls, Citibank, Singtel, amongst others.
 She was also featured in a regional campaign for Sony Ericsson Hong Kong/China in 2006.

 Contrary to public perception of the ‘unrealistic’ beauty and fashion industry, as a former model and now a dermatologist, I hope I can say this in my personal capacity.
 The universal perspective of beauty has always been ‘natural’ beauty-or more correctly said, authentic beauty.
 If you are trying to be someone you are not, the cracks will show and no matter how much makeup or clothes you wear, it isn’t attractive.

 My Definition of Beauty

 In my recollection, my definition of beauty when I was younger was rather different from what it is today.
 It may seem surprising but when I first entered the world of modelling at the age of 19, I had the idea that it was all about glamorous makeup and fashion, and of course, the model being at the centre of attention.
 While that may be true on camera, what I learnt in my modelling journey was different.
 The things that really mattered the most was the behind the scenes work ethic and collaborative spirit of the team.